bhanuraina/buzzcloud-isogram/README.md

 ##Solution :

-Lambda Function to check whether a given string is ISOGRAM exception of "-" and " " space is allowed multiple times.
+* Write Function using python code , to check whether a given string is ISOGRAM exception of "-" and " " space is allowed multiple times.

+* Write terraform code to create lambda and trigger using ApiGateway

+* Cloud platform : AWS

 #### High level Architecture